drvinceknight/unpeudemath/_posts/2015-02-15-on-the-worst-play-in-superbowl-history.md

 All of this shows that even with a very broad relaxation of our assumptions it makes sense to _at times_ run the ball.
 So game theory does in effect say that this was not 'the worst play in super bowl history' as it makes sense to _at times_ pass in that situation.

+TLDR: (Based on the assumptions) the coach who truly will at time pass in that situation will win the superbowl 24% more of the time than the coach who would only ever run.

 Nonetheless this is ignoring a lot of the subtleties of the game itself, non more so than the fact the Patriots in fact came out in a run defense formation and the game was simply won by a great defensive play.

 The code for all this can be found [here](https://gist.github.com/33a13a6ce053178c3c52).